 Counseling on Gun Safety in the Home

-According to research published in the American Journal of Public Health up to one-third of U.S. homes with children under age 18 report having a firearm, making gun safety in the home an important topic for every parent.
-In a world where children will likely be exposed to guns, parents need to know how to keep their children safe from harm.
-Thus, it’s important that healthcare professionals that interact with families on a regular basis counsel parents about why and how to prevent their child from accessing guns.
+According to research published in the American Journal of Public Health up to one-third of U.S. homes with children under age 18 report having a firearm, making gun safety in the home an important topic for every family.
+In a world where children will likely be exposed to guns, families need to know how to keep children safe from harm.
+It's therefore important that healthcare professionals offer counseling about why and how to prevent children from accessing guns.

 Helpful Information to Guide the Conversation